psullivan6/grunt-boiler/README.md

 1. If not already installed, run `npm install -g gulp-devtools` to install `gulp-devtools` globally
 1. Export gulp from your `gulpfile.js` by adding `module.exports = gulp;`

+# To-Do

+- [ ] Directory and file structure
+- [ ] Try out a directory structure where `$ gulp` is run at root level
+- [ ] Consolidate `$ gulp clean`, `$ gulp build`, and `$ gulp server`
+- [ ] Correctly log stream errors
+- [ ] Watch all files, not just HTML ... currently SCSS doesn't re-compile
+- [ ] Run server on `$ gulp` command and then have a separate build
+- [ ] Add a release or some other build flag
+- [ ] Add ability to inject custom code into default head template or footer template (for example: the styleguide page vs. the contact page ... one is internal eyes only)